sr99622/wabash/README.md

 env\Scripts\activate
 ```

+* Compilation and Runtime

-The project can now be compiled using the .bat script.
+Compile the project using the build.bat script.

 ```
 scripts\windows\build